Back

 The UI was never the essence

-Now the submitter might be a browser, a mobile app, a script, a backend job, or an AI agent.
-The same intent might arrive from half a dozen surfaces.
-A lead form might live on a marketing site, inside an embedded widget, in a native app, and in a workflow that an agent creates on demand.
+But the web has changed.
+Today, the submitter might be a browser, a mobile app, a script, or an autonomous AI agent.
 If the form is only the UI, then every surface needs its own interpretation of the rules.
+That is where things get brittle.

 The schema is the agreement